 For actual three-dimensional components, it is not possible to acquire comprehensive displacement data using a single camera, because a single camera can only determine displacements in the plane parallel to its sensor (2D measure).
 To measure 3D displacements, a multi-camera (2 or more) system is required:

-The previous point can be illustrated from the above figure.
+The previous grid points can be illustrated in the above figure.
 In this configuration, a translation of the physical point M along the (M-M1) axis will not affect the position of M in the image acquired by camera 1, whereas camera 2 will be able to detect this displacement.